SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-12-really-republicans.md

 Seems benign enough, right?

-Ah, but not to our Boy Genius!
-Cawthorn was at CPAC (Conservative Political Action Committee, which is not a hopeful starting point) and said in an interview that this was a plot to confiscate your guns and your Bibles <sup id="fn3a">[[3]](#fn3)</sup>:
+Ah, but not to this Boy Genius!
+Cawthorn was at CPAC (Conservative Political Action Committee &mdash; not a hopeful starting point) and said in an interview that this was a plot to confiscate your guns and your Bibles <sup id="fn3a">[[3]](#fn3)</sup>:

 > "The thing about the mechanisms they would have to build to be able to actually execute